SUPER TRUCK RULES

 E. No chemical tire treatment allowed.
 Durometer and sniffer enforced.

-F. Scuffed Hoosier Tires is the class tire for the 2016 season.
+F. F45 Hoosier Tires is the class tire for the 2019 season.

-G. Scuffed race tires will be graded, stacked and numbered in sets.
-Serial numbers are recorded to make sure you race the tires that are drawn.
+G. Serial numbers are recorded to make sure you race the tires that are drawn.

 A. Trucks with 602 can weigh